Article by Anna Keyter

 Burnout sneaks up slowly.

 Maybe it started with a drive to prove yourself—taking on extra tasks, saying yes to everything.
-But over time, you may have neglected sleep, skipped social plans, or felt resentment creeping in.
+But over time, you may have neglected sleep, skipped social plans, or felt resentment or anger creeping in.
 Psychologists describe burnout as progressing through stages, from enthusiasm to chronic stress to full-blown burnout.
 This is where you feel cynical, detached, or even hopeless (Freudenberger & North, cited in HelpGuide, 2025).

 It’s not just for high-flying professionals; anyone can face it.
-Teachers, nurses, parents, or even students juggling deadlines and expectations.
+Teachers, nurses, parents, or even students are juggling deadlines and expectations.

 Are you at risk?

 If you’re constantly swamped, feel undervalued, or struggle with perfectionism, burnout might be closer than you think.
 Maybe you’re a nurse working long shifts, a parent managing endless responsibilities, or an office worker who hasn’t had a proper break in years.
 Lifestyle factors like poor sleep or lack of support, and traits like a need for control, can make you more vulnerable (WebMD, 2025).
+Below is a comparison of Burnout vs Stress and Depression to help you decide if you need online burnout therapy.

 Burnout vs. Stress and Depression